 Option Description SSL Communication for File Reputation Check Use SSL (Port 443) to communicate on port 443 instead of the default port, 32137.
-This option also allows you to configure an upstream proxy for file reputation.
+This option also allows you to configure an upstream proxy for communication with the file reputation service.
 Note SSL communication over port 32137 may require you to open that port in your firewall.
-Reputation Threshold The upper limit for acceptable file reputation scores.
-Scores above this threshold indicate the file is infected. • Use value from Cloud Service Enter custom value
+Reputation Threshold The upper limit for acceptable file reputation scores. • Use value from Cloud Service Scores above this threshold indicate the file is infected. • Enter custom value